realA10001986/Time-Circuits-Display/README.md

 Check this if you want the TCD to send notifications on time travel and alarm via [MQTT](#home-assistant--mqtt).

-Note that if this option is checked, the TCD will _not_ send out such notifications through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn).
+Note: If this option is checked, the TCD will _not_ send out such notifications through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn).
 Please see [here](#mqtt-vs-bttfn) for details.

 ##### &#9193; Enhanced Time Travel notification

-If this option is checked, the TCD will send out 'enhanced' time travel messages over MQTT; the message format is TIMETRAVEL_xxxx_yyyy, where xxxx is the number of milliseconds until the time tunnel (temporal displacement) sequence starts, and yyyy the number of ms the time tunnel phase takes; the latter is an approximation, the time tunnel phase ends when the message "REENTRY" is published. xxxx and yyyy is always 4 digits for easy parsing; both can be 0.
+If this option is checked, the TCD will send out 'enhanced' time travel messages over MQTT; the message format is TIMETRAVEL_xxxx_yyyy, where xxxx is the number of milliseconds until the temporal displacement sequence starts, and yyyy the number of ms the temporal displacement phase takes; the latter is an approximation, the temporal displacement phase ends when the message "REENTRY" is published. xxxx and yyyy is always 4 digits for easy parsing; both can be 0.

-This option is set by default because it allows for lead-less time travels in case the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88.
+If this option is unchecked, the TCD publishes "TIMETRAVEL" and the time until the temporal displacement sequence starts is always 5000ms.

-If this option is unchecked, the TCD publishes "TIMETRAVEL" and the time until the time tunnel starts is always 5000ms.
-As a result, there is a delay of 5 seconds when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88 until the temporal displayment.
+Note: If you have a GPS receiver, a rotary encoder or a Futaba remote control and use those as a source for speed, a time travel is triggered upon hitting 88mph.
+In this use case, however, the TCD cannot know if or when a speed of 88mph is actually be reached and therefore not inform other props 5 seconds ahead.
+If this options is unchecked, as a result, there will be a delay of 5 seconds from when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88mph until the temporal displayment sequence actually starts.
+As this certainly is undesirable, the option should be checked and your HA/MQTT devices should be configured to understand the enhanced TIMETRAVEL commands.

 ##### &#9193; HA controls Fake-Power at startup